2023-04-21 17:29:15

 Debate on the opportunities and risks of digitization for schools

 In the plenary debate, the students addressed a wide variety of aspects of the digitization of teaching.
-While some “deputies” emphasized the importance of integrating digital methods into the classroom for the future viability of the students, others expressed concerns about the health effects or compatibility with the different types of learners.
+While some “deputies” emphasized the importance of integrating digital methods into the classroom for the future viability of the students, others expressed concerns regarding the health effects or compatibility with the different types of learners.
 The question of whether purely digital lessons promote “social isolation” and thus have a negative effect on social cohesion was also addressed by the young people, some of whom were hearing impaired.
 Finally, the majority of participants spoke out in favor of a “Digital Teaching Materials Act”.
 The law means that textbooks, worksheets and other reading material must be made available in digital form from the 5th grade.
 Ecological considerations and the issue of production conditions in the manufacture of end devices also played a role in the discussion.

 In the previous club and committee meetings, the students had to find alliances and cross-party compromises or convince the “political opponents” of their own views in order to finally make the “legislative proposal” ready for plenary.
 Several amendments to the fictitious law were also accepted by the young people.
 For example, the majority of them spoke out in favor of a better digital infrastructure in schools, for students being free to choose whether digital teaching materials are used, for digital training for teachers and for preventive health measures.
 In addition, the young people also considered questions of practicability and accepted corresponding applications for financing the end devices and the introduction date of the digital teaching materials.